joaobiriba/ningjs-presentation/content.md

 A declarative framework for building virtual reality experiences on the Web

 <!-- NOTES -->
+- Launched last December
+- Why:
   - Easy for web developers to create VR content, without graphics knowledge
   - Prototype and experiment WebVR and VR UX faster
   - Vehicle to kickstart WebVR ecosystem
-- Going to go into the concepts and specifics of the framework and its APIs, so you can go home and start playing with it...

 ---